Abradat/portfolio/_projects/ps5-news-crawler.md

       caption: 'Details of the news crawled from CNN'
     - address: 'twitter-overall.png'
       caption: 'List of tweets crawled from Twitter'
+    - address: 'twitter-detail.png'
+      caption: 'Detail of a tweet with sentiment analysis tag'

 ---
 #### Introduction